Muhadev/PayForMe/README.md

 # PayForMe
 PayForMe is an online crowdfunding platform designed to help individuals, groups, and organizations raise money for various personal, charitable, and community-driven causes.
-Similar to GoFundMe, PayForMe offers an easy-to-use interface, flexible campaign management, and robust features that empower users to share their stories and gather support from a global audience.
+Like GoFundMe, PayForMe offers an easy-to-use interface, flexible campaign management, and robust features that empower users to share their stories and gather support from a global audience.

 ## Table of Contents
 * Features